By Kelly Lynch

-KELLY LYNCH is communications specialist at LaGrange County and Noble REMCs.
+KELLY LYNCH is communications specialist for Noble and LaGrange County REMCs.